hhudson/mailchimp_plsql_api/README.md

 It would, of course, be perfectly possible to write this PL/SQL package without using Logger.
 Nonetheless, I am unashamedly dependent on it and would encourage anyone to give it a try before removing all the logger code that I've written.
 [Installation is simple and the documentation is thorough.](https://github.com/OraOpenSource/Logger)

+# Using the MailChimp API through PL/SQL
-# Installation
+## Installation

 There is not much to be installed just [1 package, 6 types and 3 tables](source/install.sql).

-# Using the MailChimp API through PL/SQL
 ## Create a MailChimp account
 Your 1st step should be to create a free account on [Mailchimp](https://mailchimp.com/).
 ### Get your API Key